CarlosGabrielMoralesUmasi/UCSP_DRONE_IHC/README.md

    - **Package Name:** **com.dji.sdk.sample**
    - **App Key:** 3b22aa_tiene_esta_forma_e8d5c
    - **Category:** Film shooting
-   - **Description:** Proyecto donde se debe tener el paquete con el nombre "com.dji.sdk.sample" obligatorio para tener las herramientas completas del código y el APP KEY "personal key", el cual debe ser creado únicamente para una cuenta de DJI DEVELOPERS.
+   - **Description:** Project where the package with the name "com.dji.sdk.sample" is mandatory to have the complete code tools and the "personal key" APP KEY, which must be created only for a DJI DEVELOPERS account.

-## Instrucciones de Ejecución
+## Execution Instructions
-1. Clona este repositorio en tu entorno de desarrollo.
+1. Clone this repository to your development environment.

-2. Abre el proyecto en Android Studio.
+2. Open the project in Android Studio.

-3. Ejecuta la aplicación en un emulador o dispositivo Android.
+3. Run the application on an Android emulator or device.

-## NOTAS
+## NOTES
-No se recomienda actualizar la versión de Gradle a 8.0 debido a problemas aún desconocidos.
-Mantén la versión que se especifica en el archivo build.gradle.
+It is not recommended to update the Gradle version to 8.0 due to unknown issues.
+Keep the version specified in the build.gradle file.

-## Contacto
+## Contact
-Yerson Sanchez Y. (Head del proyecto)
+Yerson Sanchez Y. (Project Head)
 //Carlos Morales U.
 //Cristhian Ocola P.
 //Erick Yari M.

-Este `README.md` proporciona información sobre el proyecto, requisitos, instrucciones de ejecución y contacto para posibles consultas.
-Asegúrate de personalizarlo según las necesidades específicas de tu proyecto.
+This `README.md` provides information about the project, requirements, execution instructions, and contact for possible inquiries.
+Be sure to customize it according to the specific needs of your project.